We may not want to think about it, but this month our Sussex health expert takes a look at age-related cognitive decline.

 Adding unrefined, cold-pressed nut and seed oils (flax seed oil, walnut oil or sesame oil) to the diet can assist in an improved memory.
 These oils have a high content of lecithin, which plays an essential role in the transmission of nerve impulses that control memory.
 Other food sources of lecithin are egg yolks, soy beans and raw wheat germ.
 Unroasted almonds, hazelnuts and fresh walnuts are an ideal food source.

 Controlled trials have shown that group exercise has beneficial effects on physiological and cognitive functioning, and well-being in older people.
 Those that participate in regular exercise show significant improvements in reaction time, memory span, and measures of well-being when compared with controls.
-Even regular walking has been shown to reduce the usual age-related decline in reaction time.
+Even regular walking in our wonderful Sussex countryside could reduce the usual age-related decline in reaction time.

 Challenging the brain to learn new things is another important way to prevent memory loss.
 Examples include learning a foreign language, an instrument, or a computer program.